Daddy-Honeypot/BEP20-Honeypot-Token/README.md

 ![tempsnip](https://user-images.githubusercontent.com/91577798/136621880-d82d7657-8624-4428-973a-ab9fc17b5921.png)

 # Contact
-if you are interested to purchase my source code - Contact me via Telegram :
+If you are interested to purchase my source code or want me to help you building your own honeypot token !

+Contact me via Telegram :

 @Shagguar